thadrien/Zview.github.io/_unreleased/2024-06-01-IQ-quadrature-sign.md

 </tr>
 </table>

-The symmetry of the schematic is coherent with the symmetry of the table given in the datasheet of Mini-Circuits:
+The symmetry of the schematic is coherent with the symmetry of the table given in the Mini-Circuits datasheet:

 <img src="{{ '/posts/IQ-quadrature-sign/qch-451+-2.svg' | relative_url }}" >